zmathew/django-linguo/README.rst

         ./manage.py sql <app-name>

-You'll have to manually write the SQL statement to alter the table .
+You'll have to manually write the SQL statement to alter the table.

 Running the tests